csb6/libearley/README.md

     - The grammar rules must get wrapped in an `earley::RuleSet<Symbol>` object.
 This is what is passed to the parser.
     - Each rule consists of a "left-hand side", which is a non-terminal symbol, and a "right-hand side", which is a sequence of zero or more terminal and/or non-terminal symbols.
-    - The parser assumes that all rules with the same left-hand side are adjacent to each other in the grammar.
+    - The parser assumes that all rules with the same left-hand side are located adjacently to each other in the grammar.
 - A **start symbol**: The goal of parsing is to the match the input to a rule that has this symbol as its left-hand side.

 To parse input, call the function `earley::parse` and pass the above information as parameters.
-This function will return a sequence of *state sets*, each of which holds the Earley items matched against the input at each position.
-In other words, `state_sets[0]` represents the items considered at the first element of the input, `state_sets[1]` at the second element, and so on.
+This function will return a sequence of *state sets*, each of which holds the Earley items considered against the input at each position.
+For example, `state_sets[0]` represents the items considered at the first element of the input, `state_sets[1]` at the second element, and so on.

-Here is an example program that parses the given input and prints the rule that matched the full input (if any).
+Here is an example program that parses some input and prints the rule that matched the full input (if any).
 This code can also be found in `test/example.cpp`.

 ```cpp